alan-turing-institute/tapas/docs/source/library-of-attacks.rst

 Parameters:

 - ``distance``: a ``DistanceMetric`` object describing the distance to use between records.
-- ``radius``: nonnegative float, the radius of the local neighbourhood.
+- ``radius``: non-negative float, the radius of the local neighbourhood.
 - ``criterion`` (see `above <Trainable-threshold attacks>`_).